gozhan33/GozhanProjects/OTsecurityAgent/OT_Cybersecurity_Agentic_AI_Demo.md

 ### 3. Agent Orchestrator Output (Analysis & Response)

 The C++ sniffer captures the traffic above and pipes it to the Orchestrator.
+The C++ snipper is built using Npcap SDK (https://npcap.com/#download).

 The logs below demonstrate the Dual-Analysis capability, where the AI correctly identifies the nature of each attack.

 **Execution Command:**
 ```bash